pabutterworth/pabutterworth/README.md

 - 👋 Hi, I’m @pabutterworth
-- 👀 I’m interested in seamless and magicalsmart home automation, general technology
+- 👀 I’m interested in seamless and magical smart home automation, general technology.
+I'm a payments geek during the day
 - 🌱 I’m used to be a 'C' developer, many years ago

 <!---